simeonoff/tochki/README.md

 ## Node.js with the Nix Package Manager

 > [!WARNING]
-Since nix package installations are read-only, we cannot willy-nilly do `npm install -g package-name` as it violates the Nix principles.
+Since nix package installations are read-only, we cannot simply do `npm install -g package-name` as it violates the Nix principles.
 You can read more about it [here](https://nixos.wiki/wiki/Node.js).

 To work around this limitation, we create an `~/.npm-global` folder where global packages will be stored.
 A global environment variable `$NPM_CONFIG_PREFIX` is set to this location.

-This directory also needs to added to the global `$PATH`.
+This directory also needs to be added to the global `$PATH`.

 In `.zshrc` add: